selked/scrivenR/README.md

 Automatic transcription is performed with [Whisper](https://github.com/openai/whisper).
 I do most of my work in R, which includes the excellent [audio.whisper](https://github.com/bnosac/audio.whisper) package.
 This allows for easy transcription of individual audio files, but I wanted some ready-made functions for batch processing of file-conversion and automatic transcription.
 That's where `scrivenR` comes in.

-This package comprises three functions: `extract_audio()`, `convert_audio()`, and `transcribe_audio()`.
+This package comprises four functions: `extract_audio()`, `convert_audio()`, `transcribe_audio()`, and `transcribe_audio()`.
 Because Whisper requires its audio input to be formatted as 16-bit mono .WAVs, we often need to convert our audio files accordingly.
 The first two functions help us with this task, depending on whether we start with a video file or an inappropriately formatted audio files.
 The third function—assuming that we now have the correct file formatting—will iterate through our list of files, automatically transcribe each recording, and write the output to a .txt file in the working directory.

 Now, I'll explain some of the prerequisites and give a few working examples of each function.